sanyambassi/thales-cm-pgp-key-manager/README.md

 *https://Your-IP:443*

 ## Importing a PGP Key
-- Enter the required details (CipherTrust Manager IP, username, password, domain, auth domain, and a key name).
+- Enter the required details (CipherTrust Manager IP, username, password, domain, auth domain).
 - Select the Import Key option.
+- Enter a name for the PGP Key.
 - Paste the PGP key contents or upload a PGP key file.
-- Click Submit to import the PGP key.
+- Click Import Now to import the PGP key.
 - The ID and fingerprint of the imported key will be displayed.

 ## Importing PGP Keys in bulk
-- Enter the required details (CipherTrust Manager IP, username, password, domain, auth domain, and a key name).
+- Enter the required details (CipherTrust Manager IP, username, password, domain, auth domain).
 - Select the Bulk Import option.
 - Upload files containing the PPG keys (one key per file)
-- Click Submit to import the PGP keys.
+- Click on Import Multiple Keys to import the PGP keys.
 - The ID and fingerprint of the imported keys will be displayed.
+The name of the keys on the CipherTrust Manager will be the same as the name of the files being uploaded.

 ## Exporting a PGP Key
-- Enter the required details (CipherTrust Manager IP, username, password, domain, auth domain, and a key name).
+- Enter the required details (CipherTrust Manager IP, username, password, domain, auth domain).
 - Select the Export Key option.
+- Enter a key name if you know the name of the key to export.
+If not, click on List Available Keys to Export to view the list of keys.
+You can export multiple keys throught the list keys pop up.
-- Click Submit to export the PGP key.
+- Click Export Now to export the PGP key (If a key name was provided in the form).
-- The exported PGP key will be displayed.
+- The exported PGP key(s) will be displayed.
 - Optionally, download the key.

 ## Project Structure